 Like so many other financial goals, it all starts with your budget—and budgeting is a lot easier to do when you have a bird’s-eye view of your finances.

-SoFi Money® is a cash management account that makes it easy to see where your money is going (and can help you figure out where you might like to send it instead).
+SoFi Checking and Savings® is a bank account online that makes it easy to see where your money is going (and can help you figure out where you might like to send it instead).
 With no account fees and fee-free in-network ATM access, you can save, spend, and earn all in one account.

 Photo credit: iStock/undrey